Nabil-24-stack/Coterate-2nd/coterate-prd-update.md

 2. User pastes (Ctrl+V/Cmd+V) directly onto the Coterate canvas
 3. System detects Figma selection link and processes it
 4. System displays a loading indicator during the recreation process
+5. Claude 3.7 Sonnet analyzes the design and converts it to precise HTML/CSS code
-5. Canvas displays the recreated design with high fidelity
+6. Canvas renders the HTML/CSS representation with high fidelity
-6. Maintain original Figma file and node references for future editing/updating
+7. Maintain original Figma file and node references for future editing/updating

 ### 2.4 Design Iteration